 Towel off regularly.
 Have a towel with you and use it to keep your skin dry.
-It only takes a second and will leave you substantially cooler at the end of your workout.
+It only takes a second and will leave you substantially cooler and less acne prone at the end of your workout.

 Stay hydrated.
 Keep a bottle of cool water with you while you workout.
 Take frequent sips and splash some on your skin if you’re feeling overheated.

 Improve your skincare and grooming routine.
 Sensitive skin is especially prone to breakouts and heat rash.
-Use a natural body wash for men without harsh detergents to keep your skin clean, hydrated, and non-irritated.
+A cleansing body wash without harsh detergents is best to keep your skin clean, hydrated, and non-irritated - like our Invigorating Body Wash.
 Moisturizing is also critical as it helps prevent irritation, dryness, and itch.
-Use the best body lotion for men after you shower to keep your skin looking and feeling its best.
+Use our Deep Moisture Body Lotion after you shower to keep your skin looking and feeling its best.

 Don’t Sacrifice Fitness or Skincare